marcelebbrecht/powerrouting/README.md

 Parameter Studies
 -----------------

 There are some parameter iteration configs (*ParameterStudy).
 The run-script run them multithreaded an creates charts for them.
+Data will be exported to csv and, if you set it up, graphs will be exported by GnuPlot.